luxfhe/research-ocp-fhe/chain/README.md

 ### Network

-- Current config targets Sepolia via `ZamaConfig`.
+- Current config targets Sepolia via `LuxFHEConfig`.
 For other networks, replace the coprocessor and oracle configuration accordingly.